wraiford/encrypt-gib/README.md

 encryptedDataIndexes so far: 182,188,169,184
 ```

-So the second section added two more indexes.
+So the second section added two more indices.

 Here is the third section: